-Initiatives for Children is formed to provide child care resource and referral services to companies in the Houston area, particularly in response to the growing number of working mothers in the late 1980s.
+Initiatives for Children is formed to provide child care resources and referral services to companies in the Houston area, particularly in response to the growing number of working mothers in the late 1980s.

 Initiatives for Children begins offering caregiver training through a broad-based program called “Family to Family” for home-based child care programs, providing child care resources and referral services to 365 parents from 11 companies.